Remarkist/Fandom Personas

 Insider, Analyst, Archivist

-This triad represents those who engage with the community on a more personal level.
+This triad engages with the fandom on personal terms.

 Speculative